arielherself/espresso/README.md

 Ursula von der Leyen, the president of the European Commission, met with **Azerbaijan’s** president, Ilham Aliev, to sign a new agreement on **energy** supplies.
 The agreement commits to double gas deliveries from Azerbaijan to the EU, as it looks to [wean itself from Russian supplies](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter).
 The leaders also agreed to expand support for Azerbaijan’s renewable-energy sector and help it reduce its methane emissions.

+ **Goldman Sachs** reported that net income in the second quarter fell by 47% from the same period a year ago, to $2.9bn.
+Its investment-banking revenues dropped by 41% amid a drought of public listings, though stockmarket volatility boosted trading revenues by 32%.
+Goldman said it would slow hiring and possibly resume culling underperformers, a practice it had [abandoned in the pandemic](https://www.economist.com/finance-and-economics/the-latest-industry-to-suffer-labour-shortages-investment-banking/21808714).

  **Ghana** confirmed two cases of the **Marburg virus** , a highly contagious disease similar to Ebola.
 It is only the second time the illness has been detected in **West Africa** .
 The announcement followed tests by the World Health Organisation on samples from two patients who died in late June.
 Over 90 of their contacts are being monitored by health authorities.

+Listen to an abridged version of the subscriber-only briefing.

  **Euromoney** , a British financial news company, accepted a takeover bid of around $2bn from private equity groups Astorg and Epiris, a rare take-private deal amidst economic uncertainty.
 If accepted by shareholders, the deal will see the business split into two, with Astorg taking Euromoney’s price reporting division and Epiris taking the rest.

-Listen to an abridged version of the subscriber-only briefing.

-Ranil Wickremesinghe, **Sri Lanka’s** acting president, declared a state of emergency to quell widespread unrest.
-The ruling party has nominated him for the permanent job, which has infuriated protesters.
-He would replace Gotabaya Rajapaksa, who last week [fled to Singapore](https://www.economist.com/asia/2022/07/13/sri-lankas-president-flees-leaving-the-country-in-chaos) after mass protests and resigned.
-Mr Wickremesinghe is likely to face several challengers when nominations are submitted on Tuesday.

  **China’s** banking regulator asked lenders to provide credit to certain **property** **developers** so that they could complete unfinished residential properties.
 A growing number of home buyers across China have stopped paying mortgages on incomplete and stalled projects, threatening to worsen a [slump in the property sector](https://www.economist.com/finance-and-economics/china-scrambles-to-prevent-property-pandemonium/21807940).
 Banks have also been asked to support mergers and acquisitions by developers to help stabilise the market.